Fairness Violations and Mitigation under Covariate Shift: Joint causal inference and domain adaptation

 A class of causal domain adaptation problems is to learn a predictor that generalizes to different target data distributions which correspond to different settings of the context variables in the causal graph.
-In \citep{magliacane2018domain}, authors propose learning a predictor using only a \textit{subset} of the features that guarantee invariance of the outcome distribution conditional on the feature subset.
-More specifically, if $\textbf{V}=(\textbf{X},D,Y)$ and $\textbf{C}$ are the context variables, the desired subset of features $\bfS\subseteq \{\textbf{X},D\}$ satisfies $Y \independent \textbf{C} \mid \bfS$, implying that the conditional outcome distribution $Y \mid \bfS$ is invariant to the effect of domain changes.
-Variables $\bfS$ are referred to as a \textit{separating set} as it \textit{d}-separates $Y$ and $\textbf{C}$ in the causal graph.
-Note that this criterion excludes graphs where $\textbf{C}$ directly causes $Y$, known as \textit{target shift}.
+In \citep{magliacane2018domain}, authors propose learning a predictor using only a \textit{subset} of the features that guarantee invariance of the outcome distribution conditional on the chosen feature subset.
+More specifically, if $\textbf{V}=(\textbf{X},A,Y)$ and $\textbf{C}$ are the context variables, the desired subset of features $\bfS\subseteq \{\textbf{X},A\}$ satisfies $Y \independent \textbf{C} \mid \bfS$, implying that the conditional distribution of outcome $Y$ given the features $\bfS$ is invariant to the effect of domain changes.
+The set $\bfS$ is referred to as a \textit{separating set} as it \textit{d}-separates $Y$ and $\textbf{C}$ in the joint causal graph.
+This criterion generalizes the \textit{covariate shift} criterion \citep{sugiyama2008direct}, which assumes independence between $Y$ and $C$ conditioned on all the features.
+Note that the separating set criterion excludes graphs where $\textbf{C}$ directly causes $Y$, known as \textit{label shift}.
+The predictor using the separating set satisfies a desirable optimality property.
+As shown in \citep[]{rojas2018invariant}, it has the lowest mean squared loss against any distribution having the same outcome distribution $Y \mid \bfS$ as in the source.